freenas/freenas-docs/userguide/intro.rst

   GRUB.
 GRUB was introduced as a temporary solution until the FreeBSD boot loader had full support for boot environments, which it now has.

+* The :ref:`Plugins` and :ref:`Jails` backend has switched from
+  :command:`warden` to :command:`iocage` and :command:`warden` will no
+  longer receive bug fixes.
+The new UI will automatically use :command:`iocage` to create and manage :ref:`Plugins` and :ref:`Jails`.
+  Users are encouraged to recreate any existing :ref:`Plugins` and :ref:`Jails` using the new UI to ensure that they are running the latest supported application versions.

 These applications have been added or updated:

 * `ncdu <https://dev.yorhel.nl/ncdu>`_ has been added to the base system.